×

 So far, we’ve only been talking about the present tense conjugation of adjectives.

-But in Korean, we indicate past tense a little bit differently.
-Again, it’ll involve looking at the last vowel in the stem.
+Again, with tense, it’ll involve looking at the last vowel in the stem.

 Past Tense